taustation-fan/taustation-fan.github.io/ships.md

 Once installed, you can put items into your ship's locker from inventory, just like you can with storage lockers in Market.

-The storage locker in a Razorback has 50 slots.
+The storage locker in a Razorback and Private Shuttle has 50 slots.

 ---